Epictetus/feedback/README.markdown

 * Comment on models with `has_comments`.
 * Review models with `has_reviews`.
 * Like models with `has_likes`.
-* Use view helpers to add pre-built feedback UI elements to your pages.
+* Comes with pre-built feedback partials ready for use in your views.
 * Control feedback rules and spam filtering.
 * Manage feedback flagged as spam or inappropriate with an easy admin interface.